-HACSM is required to perform criminal background checks necessary to determine whether applicants are engaging in or have engaged in certain criminal activities or whether any household member is subject to a lifetime registration requirement under a state sex offender program in the state where the housing is located, as well as in any other state where a household member is known to have resided.
-In order to obtain access to the records, HACSM will require every applicant family to submit a consent form signed by each adult household member.
+HACSM will perform criminal background checks necessary to determine whether applicants are engaging in or have engaged in certain criminal activities or whether any household member is subject to a lifetime registration requirement under a state sex offender program in the state where the housing is located, as well as in any other state where a household member is known to have resided.
+To obtain access to the records, HACSM will require every applicant family to submit a consent form signed by each adult household member.